-It is part of Seattle Children’s mission to provide financial assistance to children in our region.
+It is part of Seattle Children’s mission to provide financial assistance to children who are residents of our region and who need a transplant.
 Financial assistance is based on family need and hospital resources.

 Learn more about financial assistance and counseling.

 Seattle Children’s has financial counselors and social workers who will help you plan for the costs of a transplant.